top of page

 rare-ike-jacket-101st-airborne-size-44l-

-This fantastic Top Sgts IKE jacket on the right is pretty much perfect.
-The foreign cords are worn correctly and there is only two.
-The medal bards and neat and level and in order.
-The PWings and CIB and bang on centre as well.
-This Sgt certainly went through the ringer and back, being awarded both the Silver Star and the Bronze Star as well as two Purple Hearts.
-The ETO Medal getting 3 stars and the invasion arrow head!
+This fantastic First Sergeant (1st Sgt) Ike Jacket on the right is pretty much perfect.
+The foreign cords are worn correctly and there are only two.
+The medal bars are neat and level and in order.
+The Parachute Wings and CIB are bang-on center as well.
+This Top Kick certainly went through the ringer and back, being awarded both the Silver Star and the Bronze Star, along with two Purple Hearts.
+The ETO Medal shows 3 campaign stars and an invasion arrowhead!

 On top of all this bling, he has added two 506th PIR DI's and is wearing them under the collar dogs.

-Also, note the early paratroopers garrison cap patch that is in the unusual dark blue colour.
+Also, note the unusual dark blue colour early paratroopers garrison cap patch.

-However for us, the most amazing thing to see here is the seldom seen Pathfinder patch, neatly trimmed out and sewn above the overseas stripes.
+However for us, the most amazing thing to see here is the seldom seen Pathfinder patch, neatly trimmed out and sewn above the Service Stripe and four Overseas Service Bars.

 Purchasing

-Buying an A-Class involved finding lots of pieces from lots of different locations.
-You can find a few companies like Soldier of Fortune who offer A-Class packages of everything included... but... the jackets are pretty ugly and are not great quality.
-The insignia and patches are all reproduction and again poor quality.
-Which is a shame as originals of some of these are the same sorts of prices as these crappy looking reproductions.
+Buying an A-Class involves finding lots of pieces from lots of different locations.
+You can find a few companies like Soldier of Fortune who offer A-Class packages with everything included but... the jackets are pretty ugly and are not great quality.
+The insignia and patches are all reproduction and, again, poor quality (which is a shame as originals of some of the patches are the same sort of prices as the crappy-looking reproductions.

 09f61f73cb919f0235ca9db2b7831c1e.jpg